ethanhebert/Othello/README.md

 # Othello

+Play another human or a computer in Othello!
+Fit with all game rules and legal move recommendation.

 ## NOTE
 This is an unfinished project.
 It does not implement the mini-max algorithm.
 However, a player can still compete against the computer with a random selection algorithm.
 WALL-E and HAL modes will not work properly as they are functioning off of an unfinished mini-max algorithm.
 Only use C-3PO and Human.
 I am more posting this for the UI.